-These programmes must however comply with the relevant broadcasting standards in the Code of Broadcasting Standards in New Zealand.
+These programmes must however comply with the relevant broadcasting standards for Radio, Free-to-Air TV or Pay TV.

 If the item is a third party-initiated 'election advertisement', it may be subject to the requirements under the Electoral Act (for which the Electoral Commission has responsibility), and any complaints about the content of such an advertisement may be made to the Advertising Standards Authority.
-Complaints about the content of TV or radio programmes that relate to the election, that are not election programmes or election advertisements, must be first made to the broadcaster under the relevant standards in the Code of Broadcasting Standards in New Zealand, and then referred to the BSA if the complainant is not satisfied with the outcome.
+Complaints about the content of TV or radio programmes that relate to the election, that are not election programmes or election advertisements, can be considered by the broadcaster under the relevant broadcasting code of practice (Radio, Free-to-Air TV or Pay TV), and then referred to the BSA if the complainant is not satisfied with the outcome.